christopherahern/CCTJC/README.md

 [Meredith Tamminga](http://meredithtamminga.com/) for sharing the queries and code to generate and process the data.

+* Note: the output of this results is currently also in `data/neg-data.csv`

 ## Code

 For running the code we recommend installing the [Anaconda](https://www.continuum.io/downloads)